FirstDataUnion/FIDU/src/apps/chat-lab/public/TERMS_OF_USE.md

 - You may also download and self-host the open source code
 - These Terms apply only to the hosted service we provide
 - Self-hosted instances are your responsibility

+## 2.1 Self Hosted Instances

+While the Chat Lab and FIDU Vault are open source and can be self hosted, these services are dependant on the FIDU Identity Service for account and auth management, and our api gateway service for connection to our partners NLP.
+For security reasons, these services are not part of the open source offering.
+Hence a self hosted instance will either need to contiue using a FIDU account to access our online offerings, or sufficient modification to remove the dependancy on our identity and gateway servers.
+Such modifications are acceptable as part of our open source model.

 ## 3. User Accounts